Start My Answer

 Hannah Locklear is SoloSuit’s Marketing and Impact Manager.
 With an educational background in Linguistics, Spanish, and International Development from Brigham Young University, Hannah has also worked as a legal support specialist for several years.

-Finding a collections notice in your mailbox from Northstar Location Services probably isn’t your idea of a great start to the day.
+Finding a collection notice in your mailbox from Northstar Location Services probably isn’t your idea of a great start to the day.
 It may worry you, especially if you can’t repay the amount due.
 Ignoring the letter may seem like the best course of action, but that’s a mistake.
 Instead, you should face the matter to avoid future repercussions.

 Northstar Location Services has over 50 years of experience in the collections industry.
-The company handles first- and third-party debt collections and location services.
+The company handles first and third-party debt collections and location services.
 It’s a branch of The Northstar Companies, which has a presence in the U.S. and Canada.
 Northstar Location Services is the company’s Canadian collection entity.

 The Better Business Bureau (BBB) has a profile for Northstar Location Services.
 The company maintains an A+ rating with the BBB but is not accredited.
-Clients rate the company 1 out of 5 stars, and there are dozens of complaints.

 The FDCPA protects you from unfair debt collection

-Calling you repeatedly throughout the day.
+• Call you repeatedly throughout the day

-Contacting you outside of regular hours, such as before 8 a.m. or after 9 p.m.
+• Contact you outside of regular hours, such as before 8 a.m. or after 9 p.m.

-Failing to validate a debt upon request.
+• Fail to validate a debt upon request

-Using vulgar, abusive, or threatening language.
+• Use vulgar, abusive, or threatening language

 Ask Northstar Location Services to validate your debt